WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Candace/Dendro/Cryo/Anemo

-Fridge is a playstyle where Cryo and Dendro coexist on a target, so applying hydro will cause both Frozen and Bloom.
+Fridge is a playstyle where Cryo and Dendro coexist on a target, so applying Hydro will cause both Frozen and Bloom.
 It’s also important to note that Frozen enemies preserve a Dendro aura longer, so more Blooms occur.
 These teams focus on creating as many Blooms as you can, since Blooms will automatically detonate when there are more than five on field.

 Some recommended Cryo characters are Kaeya, Rosaria, and Diona (recommended for heals, though application isn’t the best).
-Both Rosaria and Kaeya would have better cryo application, but having a healer is basically mandatory with Bloom.
+Both Rosaria and Kaeya would have better Cryo application, but having a healer is basically mandatory with Bloom.
 The Anemo flex can be Sucrose or Kazuha (Though you can use Jean or Sayu if you aren’t using Diona).
 Sucrose would buff the party with Elemental Mastery while providing crowd control.
 If you use Kazuha, you can use him as a driver since he will be the one with the most Elemental Mastery, and also providing better CC than Sucrose.
 Either Collei or DMC will work in the Dendro slot, as they can both apply Dendro off-field.

 ![](/faq/candace/fridge.png)